Permutation-Avoiding FFT-Based Convolution: Numerical experiments

 \section{Numerical experiments}

-In our experiments, we benchmark and verify our implementations against FFTW using \texttt{FFTW\_ESTIMATE} preparation plans.
-Since FFTW under \texttt{FFTW\_ESTIMATE} uses generic Cooley-Tukey strategies without empirical performance tuning, our comparison is inherently fair.
+In our experiments, we benchmark and verify our implementations against FFTW using the \texttt{FFTW\_ESTIMATE} flag.
+Since FFTW under \texttt{FFTW\_ESTIMATE} does not use empirical performance tuning, this setting offers the most inherently fair comparison with our implementation.
 By benchmarking both the complete FFT pipeline and isolated operations (index-reversal permutation and butterfly computations), we obtain fine-grained insights that highlight how a clean, portable general radix implementation performs relative to FFTW's general-purpose performance without platform-specific optimizations.